conceptdev/xamarin-forms-samples/build-2020/README.md

 # Surface Duo + Xamarin at Microsoft Build 2020

-These code samples were used in the Microsoft Build 2020 session [_Enhancing apps for Surface Duo with Xamarin_](http://aka.ms/M365sk123).
+These code samples were used in the Microsoft Build 2020 session [_How to bring your Android apps to Surface Duo with Xamarin_](http://aka.ms/M365sk123).

 ## [Step 1](step-1/)